 Time is a great healer my Nan says.
 Maybe she is right.

-To all you beautiful people, I just want to say that you deserve to recover and you are worthy of other people’s time.
-That we can get through this together. x
+I just want to say that you deserve to recover and you are worthy of other people’s time.
+We can get through this together. x

 Voting is now live For the @UKBlogAwards #Ukba19 yay!